aybruhm/docker-django-celery-redis-postgres/README.md

 # docker-django-celery-redis-postgres

-Containerize your django application; celery workers (and beat), postgres and redis database using this template.
+Contain your django application with celery, postgres, redis database and docker for fast development.